Time and Attendance

 While employee time theft is not always easy to spot, the impact is.
 Employee time theft directly impacts labor costs, and sadly, it’s not uncommon.
 Time theft can be prevented by investing in innovative time tracking software that ensures maximum employee productivity at all times.

 Time theft is when an employee is paid for time they didn’t work.
-It typically applies to hourly employees than to exempt employees.
+It typically applies to hourly employees rather than exempt employees.
 Therefore, as a restaurant manager, you are at a high risk of being a victim of employee time theft.

 Unfortunately for employers, there are no explicit federal time theft laws, which puts businesses in a vulnerable position.
 While there are ways some businesses may be able to recoup losses through a civil suit, there is no guarantee this will be successful.
 So, employers need to make sure they’re doing everything they can to prevent time theft in the work environment.